 PY32-Motorboard

 A second iteration of PY32-based motor controll board, this time with castellated holes and 2x dual H-bridges, instead of 4x single H-bridges.
 It also has different wiring and controlls each motor with 1 PWM pin and 1 GPIO pin (it took 2 PWM before).
 This spares some more independent PWM pins for outputs.
-It also uses boot selection pin as output, this seems to work without any problems.
+It also uses boot selection pin as output, which seems to work without any problems.